We encourage and give hope to children in hard places, working as a team to make life just a little bit brighter.

 About Us

-After our founder's son was diagnosed with childhood cancer in 2019 and died in 2020, the team at Embrace Compassion expanded its programming to include making life a little bit brighter for kids with cancer in our home state of Oregon.
-Embrace Compassion currently provides programming at a farm in Sherwood, Oregon, where kids with cancer and their siblings can take a break from trauma, safely play and just be kids.
+Our monthly farm experiences for children in cancer treatment and their families, are hosted at the Pearl Street Urban Farm, in Sherwood, Oregon.
+Kids with cancer and their siblings take a break from trauma, safely play and just be kids.
 Each month we offer a themed Brighter Box, filled with farm goodness to continue the farm experience at home.

 We love children and partner with the families to share hope and encouragement, one child and one family at a time.
 We believe everyone can make a difference!